 The Company measures the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 That cost is recognized over the period during which an employee is required to provide service in exchange for the award - the requisite service period.
 The grant-date fair value of employee share options is estimated using the Black-Scholes option pricing model adjusted for the unique characteristics of those instruments.
 Compensation expense for warrants granted to non-employees is determined by the fair value of the consideration received or the fair value of the equity instruments issued, whichever is more reliably measured, and is recognized over the service period.
-The expense is subsequently adjusted to fair value at the end of each reporting period until such warrants vest, and the fair value of such instruments, as adjusted, is expensed over the related vesting period.
-Adjustments to fair value at each reporting date may result in income or expense, depending upon the estimate of fair value and the amount of expense recorded prior to the adjustment.
 The Company reviews its agreements and the future performance obligation with respect to the unvested warrants for its vendors or consultants.
 When appropriate, the Company will expense the unvested warrants at the time when management deems the service obligation for future services has ceased.

-Net Loss per Common Share
+Loss per Common Share

-Basic net loss per common share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
-Diluted net loss per common share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
-Dilutive common stock equivalents are comprised of Class A convertible preferred stock, Series A preferred stock, restricted stock awards, options and warrants to purchase common stock.
+Basic loss per common share attributable to common stockholders is calculated by dividing the loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
+Diluted loss per common share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
+Dilutive common stock equivalents are comprised of restricted stock awards, options and warrants to purchase common stock.
 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the Company's net loss position.

-For the three months ended September 30, 2018 and 2017, the following potentially dilutive securities were excluded from the computation of diluted net loss per share, as the inclusion of such shares would be anti-dilutive:
+For the six months ended December 31, 2018 and 2017, the following potentially dilutive securities were excluded from the computation of diluted net loss per share, as the inclusion of such shares would be anti-dilutive:

-Three mor ths ended
+Six mont hs ended

-September 30, 2018 September 30, 2017
+December 31, 2018 December 31, 2017

-Stock options 3,043,240 503,972
+Stock options 5,743,240 2,619,240

-Restricted common stock - 42,625
+Restricted common stock - 37,625

-Common stock warrants 9,807,525 7,254,762
+Common stock warrants 14,975,591 9,627,426

-Total 12,850,765 7,801,359
+Total 20,718,831 12,284,291